 - The right to vote in certain elections

-Border Control and the Common Travel Area
+Border control and the Common Travel Area

 There are no passport controls in operation for Irish and UK citizens travelling between the 2 countries.
 You do not need to have a passport to enter the other country.

 However, you must show identification to board a ferry or an airplane, and some airlines and sea carriers only accept a passport as valid identification.
 You may also be asked by an immigration officer to prove that you are a citizen of Ireland or the UK, so you should carry a passport with you.
 If you have family members who are not UK or EEA citizens, they may need a visa to enter Ireland.
 A new residency scheme for family members of UK citizens who move to Ireland after 1 January 2021 is now in place.

 The Common Travel Area also involves some co-operation on matters relating to immigration issues.
 A non-EEA national, for example, may be refused permission to enter Ireland if they intend to travel onwards to the UK and they would not qualify for admission to the UK.
 Irish immigration officers have the power to carry out checks on people arriving in the State from the UK and to refuse them entry to the State on the same grounds as apply to people arriving from outside the Common Travel Area.
 These checks are carried out selectively.